Biei, Japan Guide

 Best Time to Visit

 The best time to visit Biei is during the summer months (June to August) when the flower fields are in full bloom, creating a spectacular display of colors.
-Lavender fields are particularly stunning in July.
-Autumn (September to October) is also a beautiful time to visit, with the hillsides transforming into a tapestry of red, orange, and gold.
-While winter offers a different kind of beauty with snow-covered landscapes, some attractions may be closed or difficult to access.
+Lavender, sunflowers, and other seasonal flowers paint the landscape in vibrant hues.
+Autumn (September to October) is also a beautiful time to visit, with the hills transforming into a tapestry of reds, oranges, and yellows.

 Transportation